Sulaiman3352/integrity-framework/README.md

 - [`CLA.md`](./CLA.md) — the **Contributor License Agreement**, which all contributors are asked to agree to before their contributions can be merged.
 Please read it in full so you understand the terms before contributing.
-  If you have questions about contributing, open an issue or reach out at <contact>.
+  If you have questions about contributing, open an issue or reach out at (I will write my contact here later).